jwodicka/BeipMU/Documentation/Triggers.md

 ## Sub Triggers

-Each trigger can have sub-triggers that act on the text that was captured by the primary trigger.
+Each trigger can have sub-triggers that act on the line that the primary trigger matched.
 To make one, select your primary trigger and just hit the "New" button.
 You can also drag an existing trigger onto another to make it a sub-trigger.

 ## Example